Tanz0rz/haxe-fmod/extension/haxe/spatializing-sounds-in-the-core-api.md

 ## 5.1.1 Velocity#2
 verdict: bound
-waive: missing-numbers the snippet's = 6 is the arithmetic result, the fence carries it in the comment
+waive: missing-numbers the snippet's = 6 is the arithmetic result.
+The fence carries it in the comment
 ```haxe
 var vel = 0.1 * 1000 / 16.67; // 6 meters per second
 ```

 ## 5.1.1 Velocity#3
 verdict: bound
-waive: missing-numbers the snippet's = 6 is the arithmetic result, the fence carries it in the comment
+waive: missing-numbers the snippet's = 6 is the arithmetic result.
+The fence carries it in the comment
 ```haxe
 var vel = 0.2 * 1000 / 33.33; // 6 meters per second
 ```